 Certain factors, such as the height of the underfloor, the absence of surrounding walls and the prevalence of wind gusts can make the underfloor insulation more susceptible to wear over time.
 We have found that Bradfords Optimo Underfloor is the most rigid of these three brands.
 The stiffer consistency makes it easy to install, and over time may help to reduce any effects of the wind and weather blowing underneath the house.

 You can save over half the total underfloor insulation cost by installing it yourself, but this may not be the best option.
 Installing insulation underneath the floor can be a very tough job, and if access is tight or if the installation is likely to be further complicated by obstructions such as underfloor ventilation ducting or other hazards, you may be better of paying an experienced installer to to the job for you.
-Insulation installers will rarely charge for their time, but will quote a job based on its difficulty.
-To obtain an over the phone estimate of the cost of installing underfloor insulation you will need to know
+Professional insulation installers will consider several things when quoting an underfloor job:

 1) The approximate area of the underfloor

 2) The spacing between the joists (this will often be ~45cm, but some houses vary)